andreasfrisch/boardgame_bagPulledWorkers/README.md

 When putting a Church into play, the player has 2 choices; Unto the Landscape Tiles or unto the Church Board.

 A Chuch may be placed into any empty quadrant in an area containing one of the active player's discs showing the work side.
+A Church may also be placed unto any empty village adjacent to any quadrant of an area containing one of the active player's discs showing the work side.
 Placing a Church unto the Landscape Tiles has no immediate effect but will affect end game scoring.
 If a Church is placed on a Village, that Village counts as a Town for end game scoring.